magicbell/magicbell-swift/README.md

 ### Multi-User Support

-If your app suports multiple logins, you may want to display the status of notifications for all logged in users at the same time.
+If your app suports multiple logins, you may want to display the status of notifications for all logged-in users simultaneously.
 The MagicBell SDK allows you to that.

 You can call the `connectUser(:)` method with the email or external ID of your logged in users as many times as you need.

 ```swift
 let userOne = magicbell.connectUser(email: "richard@example.com")